Wombat Day October 22

 Wombat Day Cake

 It has come to our attention that a wombat-shaped cake pan is difficult to find outside of Wombania.
-Therefore, instructions on how to make a wombat cake, including a pattern, are now available on our Wombat Cake page.
+Therefore, instructions on how to make a wombat cake, including a pattern, are now available on our Wombat Day Cake page.
+You can see some of the wombat cakes others have made on the wombat cakes page.

 Wombat Day is typically celebrated with lots of chocolate and Wine Gums.
 For those unfortunate individuals who live in areas where Wine Gums are difficult to obtain, gummy candies, gum drops, or Swedish fish can be substituted.
 (Being of British origins, Wine Gums can often be found in shops that sell British or imported foods.)